CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/batch.md

   .suspendJobByJobDefinitionId(monitorJobDefinition.getId());
 ```

 ## Configuration

 You can configure the number of jobs created by every seed job invocation
 `batchJobsPerSeed` (default: 100) and the number of invocations per batch
 execution job `invocationsPerBatchJob` (default: 1) in the
 [process engine configuration][].

 The number of invocations per batch execution job can be changed for each batch
 operation type individually with the help of the process engine configuration property
 [`invocationsPerBatchJobByBatchType`][invoc-per-batch-job-batch-type].
 In case you haven't
 specified the invocations per batch job by type, the configuration falls back to the global
 configuration specified via `invocationsPerBatchJob`.

 You can configure the property in three ways:

 1. Programmatically with the help of a [Process Engine Plugin][]
 2. In Spring-based environments via [Spring XML Configuration][spring-xml-config]
     ```xml
     <bean id="processEngineConfiguration"
-          class="org.camunda.bpm.engine.impl.cfg.StandaloneInMemProcessEngineConfiguration">
+          class="org.operaton.bpm.engine.impl.cfg.StandaloneInMemProcessEngineConfiguration">

       <!-- ... -->

       <property name="invocationsPerBatchJobByBatchType">
         <map>
           <entry key="process-set-removal-time" value="10" />
           <entry key="historic-instance-deletion" value="3" />

           <!-- in case of custom batch operations -->
           <entry key="my-custom-operation" value="7" />
         </map>